 11.1 Overview

 Uncontrolled erosion and sediment from land development activities can result in costly damage to aquatic areas and to both private and public lands.
-Excessive sediment blocks stormwater conveyance systems, plugs culverts, fills navigable channels, impairs fish spawning, clogs the gills of fish and invertebrates, and suppresses aquatic life.
+Excessive sediment blocks stormwater conveyance systems, fills navigable channels, impairs fish spawning, clogs the gills of fish and invertebrates, and suppresses aquatic life.

 A plan for minimizing erosion and controlling sediment through the implementation of best management practices (BMPs) must be included with the application for a permit.
-In addition to the “erosion and sediment control plan” required by section 11.2, all projects that disturb one or more acre of land that discharge to waters or a permitted Municipal Separate Stormwater Sewer System (MS4) also will need to develop and implement a Stormwater Pollution Prevention Plan (SWPPP) to obtain coverage under Florida’s NPDES Stormwater Construction Generic Permit.
-Therefore, applicants are advised to comply with the erosion and sediment control requirements in section 11.3.1, below.
+In addition to the “erosion and sediment control plan” required by section 11.2, all projects that disturb one or more acres of land or disturb less than one acre but are part of a larger common plan of development or sale and discharge to waters of the state or to a permitted Municipal Separate Stormwater Sewer System (MS4) also will need to develop and implement a Stormwater Pollution Prevention Plan (SWPPP) to obtain coverage under Florida’s National Pollution Discharge Elimination System (NPDES) Stormwater Construction Generic Permit (CGP).

 An effective sediment and erosion control plan is essential for controlling stormwater pollution during construction.
 An erosion and sediment control plan is a site-specific plan that specifies the location, installation, and maintenance of best management practices to prevent and control erosion and sediment loss at a construction site.
 The plan is submitted as part of the permit application and must be clearly shown on the construction plans for the development.
 Erosion and sediment control plans range from very simple for small, single-phase developments to complex for large, multiple phased projects.
-If, because of unforeseen circumstances such as extreme rainfall events or construction delays, the proposed erosion and sedimentation controls no longer provide reasonable assurance that water quality standards will not be violated, additional erosion and sediment control measures shall be required that must be designed and implemented to prevent violations of water quality standards.
+If, the proposed erosion and sedimentation controls no longer provide reasonable assurance that water quality standards will not be violated, due to unforeseen circumstances such as extreme rainfall events or construction delays, additional erosion and sediment control measures shall be required that must be implemented to prevent violations of water quality standards.

-11.1.1 Erosion and Sediment Control Requirements
+11.2 Development of an Erosion and Sediment Control Plan

-Erosion and sediment control BMPs shall be used as necessary during construction to retain sediment on-site and assure that any discharges from the site do not cause or contribute to a violation of state water quality standards.
-These management practices must be designed according to specific site conditions and shall be shown or clearly referenced on the construction plans for the development.
-At a minimum, the erosion and sediment control requirements described in this section shall be followed during construction of the project.
-Additional measures are required if necessary to protect wetlands or prevent off-site flooding.
-All appropriate contractors must be furnished with the information pertaining to the implementation, operation, and maintenance of the erosion and sediment control plan.
-In addition, sediment accumulation in the stormwater system from construction activities must be removed prior to final certification of the system to ensure that the designed and permitted storage volume is available.
+An Erosion and Sediment Control (E&SC) Plan must be submitted as part of the application as a way of providing reasonable assurance that water quality standards will not be violated during the construction phase of a project.
+The plan must identify the location, relative timing, and specifications for all erosion and sediment control and stabilization measures that will be implemented as part of the project’s construction.
+The plan must provide for compliance with the terms and schedule of implementing the proposed project, beginning with the initiation of construction activities.
+The plan may be submitted as a separate document or may be contained as part of the plans and specifications of the construction documents.

+BMPs for erosion and sediment control are intended to prevent unauthorized off-site and on-site discharges of sediments and turbid waters.
+The BMPs for erosion and sediment control described in the permit are minimum requirements and may require revision, upgrading, relocating, strengthening, or other modifications to serve their intended function while responding quickly to unanticipated changes in conditions onsite.
+Therefore, a permit modification is not required in order to modify the BMPs for erosion and sediment control used during construction and development, which serve to increase protection against unauthorized discharges, replace or repair components, or respond to emergency conditions.

-11.1.2 Erosion and Sediment Control Principles
+11.2.1 Erosion and Sediment Control Principles

 Factors that influence erosion potential include soil characteristics, vegetative cover, topography, climatic conditions, timing of construction, and the areal extent of land clearing activities.
 The following principles must be considered in planning and undertaking construction and alteration of systems: